(Formerly: General Battery Corporation)

 - Ground Water Controls: Information Needed

-The major contaminants and risks are the high concentration levels of lead in the soil.
+The major contaminants and risks are elevated levels of lead and specific heavy metals associated with Exide's past operations in soil, sediment and groundwater.

 Free Blood Lead Testing